KevinKra/Notes/certifications/aws/developer/resource.md

 # AWS CLI

-- For commands that can return a large list of items, the AWS CLI provides options that you can use to control the number of items included in the output when the AWS CLI calls a service’s API to populate the list.**By default, the AWS CLI uses a page size of 1000** and retrieves all available items.
-If you see issues when running list commands on a large number of resources, the default page size of 1000 might be too high.
-This can cause calls to AWS services to exceed the maximum allowed time and generate a “timed out” error.
+- **By default, the AWS CLI uses a page size of 1000** and retrieves all available items.
 - You can use the `--page-size` option to specify that the AWS CLI request a smaller number of items from each call to the AWS service.
 The CLI still retrieves the full list but performs a larger number of service API calls in the background and retrieves a smaller number of items with each call.
 This gives the individual calls a better chance of succeeding without a timeout.

 ## AWS CLI Questions

 - What is the default page size in the AWS CLI?
-- What option can you use to modify the number of items from each call ot the AWS service?
+- What option can you use to modify the number of items from each call to the AWS service?

 ---